 - More conventionally, Gilgamesh reacts this way to Caster Alter (and her "pet" shadow monster, Lancer Alter) in Chapter 11.

-- Ironically - while not a case of Evil having standards - Ilyasviel mentally compares Gilgamesh's own attitude to that of the Shadow in Chapter 15.
+- Ironically, though not a case of Evil having standards, Ilyasviel mentally compares Gilgamesh's attitude to that of the Shadow in Chapter 15.
 Gilgamesh is found... wanting, due to his conceit and smug-superiority coming off as more contemptable than the Shadow's anguished loneliness.

-- Face Death with Dignity: Berserker does this.
+- Face Death with Dignity: Herakles/Hercules does this.

-- Fastball Special: Hilariously, Shirou does this to Shinji in Chapter 4.
+- Hilariously, Shirou does this to Shinji in Chapter 4, by throwing him into Rin.

-- And then Archer does it to Rin in chapter 10.
+- And then Saber does the same to Shirou in Chapter 13.

 - In chapter 14 Rin gets chucked by Archer (again) into a pond.
 At least it's better than a bush.